Windows Registry: Rationale

 Prior to the Windows Registry, .INI files stored each program's settings as a text file or binary file, often located in a shared location that did not provide user-specific settings in a multi-user scenario.
-By contrast, the Windows Registry stores all application settings in one logical repository (but a number of discrete files) and in a standardized form.
+By contrast, the Windows Registry stores all application settings in one logical repository (but also in a number of discrete files) and in a standardized form.
 According to Microsoft, this offers several advantages over .INI files.
 Since file parsing is done much more efficiently with a binary format, it may be read from or written to more quickly than a text INI file.
 Furthermore, strongly typed data can be stored in the registry, as opposed to the text information stored in .INI files.
 This is a benefit when editing keys manually using regedit.exe, the built-in Windows Registry Editor.
 Because user-based registry settings are loaded from a user-specific path rather than from a read-only system location, the registry allows multiple users to share the same machine, and also allows programs to work for less privileged users.
 Backup and restoration is also simplified as the registry can be accessed over a network connection for remote management/support, including from scripts, using the standard set of APIs, as long as the Remote Registry service is running and firewall rules permit this.

 Because the registry is a database, it offers improved system integrity with features such as atomic updates.
 If two processes attempt to update the same registry value at the same time, one process's change will precede the other's and the overall consistency of the data will be maintained.
 Where changes are made to .INI files, such race conditions can result in inconsistent data that does not match either attempted update.
-Windows Vista and later operating systems provide transactional updates to the registry by means of the Kernel Transaction Manager, extending the atomicity guarantees across multiple key and/or value changes, with traditional commit–abort semantics.
+Windows Vista and later operating systems provide transactional updates to the registry by means of the Kernel Transaction Manager, extending the atomicity guarantees across multiple key or value changes with traditional commit–abort semantics.
 (Note however that NTFS provides such support for the file system as well, so the same guarantees could, in theory, be obtained with traditional configuration files.)

-Structure
+Structure of Registry Key

 Keys and values

 The registry contains two basic elements: keys and values.
 Registry keys are container objects similar to folders.
 Registry values are non-container objects similar to files.
 Keys may contain values and subkeys.
 Keys are referenced with a syntax similar to Windows' path names, using backslashes to indicate levels of hierarchy.
 Keys must have a case insensitive name without backslashes.

 The hierarchy of registry keys can only be accessed from a known root key handle (which is anonymous but whose effective value is a constant numeric handle) that is mapped to the content of a registry key preloaded by the kernel from a stored "hive", or to the content of a subkey within another root key, or mapped to a registered service or DLL that provides access to its contained subkeys and values.